Rolex Bracelets: The Ultimate Guide to Rolex Bracelets

 This is not true for all Jubilee bracelets, though, since not long ago, Rolex introduced the Oyster clasp for some of the Jubilee bracelets, which meant making the bracelet sportier and more robust.

 Just like the President bracelet, the Jubilee bracelet has a hidden crown clasp.
-This means that the crown which you can find on the place where you would normally expect a clasp When pulling the clasp, it works as a lever which opens a well-hidden clasp system.
+This means that the crown which you can find in the place where you would normally expect a clasp The clasp works as a lever that opens a well-hidden clasp system.
 The hidden clasp prevents the symmetry of the Jubilee bracelet to be disturbed by a clasp.
+However, the Jubilee clasp is available both with a hidden clasp and with a visible Oyster clasp.

 Rolex bracelets: Pearlmaster